tlswg/tls13-spec/draft-ietf-tls-tls13.md

 As shown in {{tls-0-rtt}}, the 0-RTT data is just added to the 1-RTT handshake in the first flight.
-The rest of the handshake uses the same messages as with a 1-RTT handshake with PSK resumption.
+The rest of the handshake uses the same messages as for a 1-RTT handshake with PSK resumption.

 ~~~
          Client                                               Server